 What happens when DukeReach receives a report?

-- Sexual Misconduct: DukeReach staff will connect with Gender Violence Prevention (GVPI) and The Office of Student Conduct, Title IX Coordinator (DukeReach staff are mandatory reporters)
+- Sexual Misconduct: DukeReach staff will connect with Gender Violence Prevention (GVPI) and The Office of Student Conduct and Community Standards, Title IX Coordinator (DukeReach staff are mandatory reporters)

 - DukeReach staff is mandated by Title IX to report violations of the Student Sexual Misconduct Policy including information regarding sexual misconduct, stalking, harassment, domestic violence, and dating violence.

-- For more information on Duke’s Title IX policies, contact the Office of Student Conduct, or visit https://studentaffairs.duke.edu/TitleI
+- For more information on Duke’s Title IX policies, contact the Office of Student Conduct and Community Standards, or visit https://studentaffairs.duke.edu/TitleI

 - Physical health concerns: DukeReach staff will work with Student Health to coordinate support